Buyer’s Guide to Hay Equipment

 • Simpler design.
 Round balers are simpler machines than square balers, with fewer adjustments required and fewer parts to break.

 • Smoother operation.
 Square balers “kick” up to 90 times per minute.
-On a small tractor this constant jerking motion can be somewhat fatiguing.
+On a small tractor this constant jerking motion can be somewhat fatiguing for the operator.

 • Small size.
 A mini round baler will actually fit in the back of a pickup truck.
 In storage it will take up about a quarter as much space as a square baler.